-This nine-week course covers power transmissions of all of the above equipment.
+This nine-week course is a continuation of Electrical & Drivetrains 1.
+This additionally covers power transmissions of all of the above equipment.
 Topics include transmissions, clutches, hydro transaxles, wheels, tires, belts, chains and stern drives.
 ATVs also are studied in detail.

-SMENG 31461328 Small Engine Lab 1 1 Credits/Units
+SMENG 31461328 Engine Lab 1 1 Credits/Units

-Students work on individual projects that have been approved by the instructor, such as building a motorcycle engine stand or developing advanced technical knowledge or skill in any of the motorcycle, marine or small engine service areas.
+Students work on individual projects that have been approved by the instructor to continue developing advanced technical knowledge and skill in any of the motorcycle, marine or small engine service areas.

-SMENG 31461329 Small Engine Lab 2 1 Credits/Units
+SMENG 31461329 Engine Lab 2 1 Credits/Units

-Students continue working on individual projects that have been approved by the instructor, such as building a motorcycle engine stand or developing advanced technical knowledge or skill in any of the motorcycle, marine or small engine service areas.
-Pre-reqs: 1st semester core.
+Students continue work on individual projects that have been approved by the instructor to continue developing advanced technical knowledge and skill in any of the motorcycle, marine or small engine service areas.

-SMLBUS 10145102 Small Business Development
+SMLBUS 10145102 Small Business Development 3 Credits/Units